Overview

 Household Living Arrangement

-Household living arrangement refers to the classification of a household according to the household composition, age and marital status of household reference person.
+Household living arrangement refers to the classification of a household based on the composition of members within the household.

-Households are broadly classified into:
+Households are classified into:

 Household Reference Person